-James Baldwin makes the point that it is the system that has kept these people down, without saying it directly.
-The narrator, who we know is a teacher, and served in the military, still lives in a housing project.
+Through the narrator of “Sonny’s Blues,” Baldwin is suggesting that it is the system that has kept these people down, without saying it explicitly.
+The narrator, who we know is a teacher and served in the military, still lives in a housing project.
 Even though he played by the rules, he finds himself in no better position than his brother.
 “Yet, as the cab moved uptown through streets which seemed, with a rush, to darken with dark people, and as I covertly studied Sonny's face, it came to me that what we both were seeking through our separate cab windows was that part of ourselves which had been left behind.
-It's always at the hour of trouble and confrontation that the missing member aches,” (277).Twice in the story the Narrator refers to faith, and in both instances seems to tell us that religion saves no one.
+It's always at the hour of trouble and confrontation that the missing member aches” (277).Twice in the story the narrator refers to faith, and in both instances seems to tell us that religion saves no one.
 This is classic Marxist theory in reference to views on religion being the opiate of the masses.
 His parents and the other church people grow quiet as darkness falls.
 Even though they believe in God, their religion avails them nothing, evil continues.
-Later in the story, he watches out his apartment window as .a group of supposedly religious people sing, a song about saving souls.
+Later in the story, he watches out his apartment window as a group of supposedly religious people sing, a song about saving souls.
 The narrator comments, “Not a soul under the sound of their voices was hearing this song for the first time, not one of them had been rescued.
 Nor had they seen much in the way of rescue work being done around them” (287).
 Sonny here is the voice of Marxism when he says “Give my love to Isabel and the kids and I was sure sorry to hear about little Gracie.
 I wish I could be like Mama and say the Lord's will be done, but I don't know it seems to me that trouble is the one thing that never does get stopped and I don't know what good it does to blame it on the Lord.
 But maybe it does some good if you believe it” (276).
 Sonny is separating himself from Mama, who is silently oppressed by the opiate of religion, while he himself does not believe in it.
-The story is clearly appealing to a Marxist point of view here.
-Without saying it directly, author James Baldwin has made the point that it is the American capitalist system and class structure, with black people at the bottom, which has relegated these people to hopeless lives.
+The story is clearly appealing to a ideology-critical point of view here.
+Without saying it directly, author Baldwin has made the point that it is the American capitalist system and class structure, with black people at the bottom, which has relegated these people to hopeless lives.
 He also shows through the narrator and the church people, that playing by the rules and living within the social structures of that society, fail to help the people.

-While the story does not make a direct appeal to revolution against the status quo, it does allude to the fact of rebellion.
+While “Sonny’s Blues” does not make a direct appeal to revolution against the status quo, it does allude to the fact of rebellion.
 We are told in various ways that the unjust system cannot be sustained, and the oppressed must somehow rebel.
 This is first shown to us through drug use.
 When the narrator and Sonny finally discuss Sonny’s drug use, Sonny says it is to be in control.

 “When she was singing before,” said Sonny, abruptly, “her voice reminded me for a minute of what heroin feels like sometimes-when it's in your veins.
 It makes you feel sort of warm and cool at the same time.
 And distant.
 And- and sure.”
 He sipped his beer, very deliberately not looking at me.
 I watched his face.
 “It makes you feel-in control.
 Sometimes you've got to have that feeling” (288-9).